Nathan Godfrey: Running

 Godfrey was a promising junior 400m runner and participated at the IAAF World U20 Track & Field Championships in 1996.
-He also holds the student record of 48.53 seconds set at Christchurch Boys' High School in 1995.
+He holds the Christchurch Boys' High School record of 48.53 seconds set in 1995.

-Godfrey completed marathons in France, Japan, USA, Peru, South Africa, and Australia between 2008 and 2015.
+Godfrey completed marathons in France, Japan, USA, Peru, South Africa, and Australia from 2008-2015.
 In 2018, he became a member of the 7 Continents Club finishing the Antarctica Marathon in 4 hours 51 minutes.

 In 2015, Godfrey founded the Kangaroo Island Marathon which is held annually in Flinders Chase National Park.
-The event has attracted thousands of runners representing 25 countries and was awarded a bronze medal at the South Australian Tourism Awards in 2021.
-The business was acquired by international run travel agency Marathon Tours and Travel in 2024.
+The event has attracted thousands of runners representing over 30 countries.
+Following devastating bushfires during the summer of 2020, the event was awarded a bronze medal at the 2021 South Australian Tourism Awards in recognition of community resilience and sustainability.
+The business was acquired by international run travel agency Marathon Tours & Travel in late 2024.

 TV

 Godfrey was a cast member on the inaugural season of Million Dollar Island; an adventure TV format hosted by SAS-star Ant Middleton and broadcast on the Seven Network in 2023.

 Godfrey was a fan favorite and popular leader in his camp after winning $50,000 during an arena challenge on day six.
-The following night, Godfrey shocked fellow players and host Ant Middleton when he donated his bracelets to team-mate Brett Krause in what was arguably the most strategic play in the game propelling Krause to a place in the final 3.
+The following night, Godfrey shocked fellow players and host Ant Middleton when he donated his bracelets to team-mate Brett Krause in what was arguably the most strategic play of the game propelling Krause to a place in the final 3.